p4lang/PI/README.md

 - [sysrepo](https://github.com/sysrepo/sysrepo) and all its dependencies: see instructions in [proto/README.md](proto/README.md)

-You may be able to use more recent versions of nanomsg, protobuf or grpc, but the versions above are the ones we use for development and testing.
+You may be able to use different versions of Protobuf / gRPC, or a more recent version of nanomsg.
+However, the versions above are the ones we use for development and CI testing.
+When running `configure` with `--with-proto`, the script will verify that Protobuf >= 3.0.0 and gRPC >= 1.3.0 are installed.

 ## Building p4runtime.proto